Are you looking for signs he’s not husband material? This is the article for you.

 6 – You have caught them in more than a few lies

 My good friend used to tell her students “if you lie, you’ll steal, if you steal, you’ll kill”.
-This used to scare the hell out of me, so I can imagine how the kids were.
-Though this is a little extreme, but it’s something to think about.
-Do you really want to be with someone who lies to you all the time?
-If he lies about little things, I’m sure he’ll lie about bigger things.
+This used to scare the hell out of me, so I can imagine how the kids felt.
+Though this is a little extreme,

 No one deserves to be with someone they can’t expect complete honesty with.
 You do not want to build a future with someone who doesn’t trust you enough, to be honest with you.
 It’s like coming into the middle of a story without reading the beginning.
 You’ll always feel like you’re missing something.